ivandelasheras/ivandelasheras.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Student in Economics at Southern Methodist University with a focus on environmental and applied econometrics.
+I am a PhD Student in Economics at Southern Methodist University.
+My research focuses on environmental and applied econometrics.

+My ongoing research investigates the factors influencing farmers’ land use decisions that lead to deforestation.

+Here you can find my [CV]().

+Email: idelasheras\[at\]smu.edu